Middle office: History

-The term middle office dates to 1868 as part of the origin of foreign exchange and Investment banking.
+The term middle office dates to 1868 as part of the origin of foreign exchange and investment banking.
 Gold and silver were the standard measure of the global monetary system.
 Countries used these two metals when trading with other nations.
 During this period, the term middle office was used to refer to those employees working in financial institutions whose primary role was to calculate the profits and losses realised after trading.

 The meaning changed during the First World War, after the introduction of paper money in the international market.
 The term investment banking originated in America while in Britain this was referred to as merchant banking.
 These investment banks enabled government agencies and firms to raise money through issuing and selling of securities.
 These banks acted as intermediaries among trading customers.
 They advised companies on investments.
 Later, investment banks organized into front, middle and back offices.

-Since 2013, with the rise of regulation, more and more Hedge Funds or Asset Management companies are outsourcing their middle-office activities in order to share their costs or get access to a specific expertise.
-Financial software companies such as Hedgeguard can provide adapted middle office outsourcing service to answer this rising need.
+Since 2013, with the rise of regulation, more and more investment management funds or asset management companies are outsourcing their middle-office activities in order to share their costs or get access to a specific expertise.